bahmutov/cypress-select-tests/README.md

  $ npx cypress run --env grep='feature A'
  ```

+The test picking function is available by itself in [src/grep-pick-tests.js](src/grep-pick-tests.js) file.

 ## Write your own selection logic

 In your `cypress/plugins/index.js` use this module as a file preprocessor and write your own `pickTests` function.